swainechen/chenlab-training/websites/gis-aws/content/_index.md

 draft: false
 ---
 # Welcome to the online Cloud Genomics Workshop
-## Genome Insitute of Singapore and Amazon Web Services
+## Genome Institute of Singapore and Amazon Web Services

-The Genome Institute of Singapore (GIS) is the national flagship program for the genomic sciences in Singapore, started in 2000 by the Agency for Science, Research adn Technology (A*STAR).
-Our vision is to use the genomic sciences to achieve extraordinary improvements in human health and public propserity.
+The Genome Institute of Singapore (GIS) is the national flagship program for the genomic sciences in Singapore, started in 2000 by the Agency for Science, Research and Technology (A*STAR).
+Our vision is to use the genomic sciences to achieve extraordinary improvements in human health and public prosperity.
 We read, reveal, and write DNA for a better Singapore and world!

 Amazon Web Services provides the most elastic and scalable cloud infrastructure to run your [HPC applications](https://aws.amazon.com/hpc/).
 With virtually unlimited capacity, engineers, researchers, and HPC system owners can innovate beyond the limitations of on-premises HPC infrastructure.